aogz/langhub/README.md

 No more copy-pasting, no more context switching.
 Just pure, uninterrupted immersion.

-Paste or import text into your personalized classroom, or use the optional browser extension to seamlessly capture content from webpages.
-Highlight words for instant translation, ask questions, get grammar explanations, and build your vocabulary—all powered by Chrome's built-in AI, running entirely on your device.

 ## ✨ Features

--   **Content Import**: Easily paste text or use the optional browser extension to capture content from webpages directly into your classroom
+-   **Content Import**: Capture content from webpages directly into your classroom using Webfuse Web Augmentation Proxy technology
 -   **Interactive Word Selection**: Click and highlight words within selected text blocks for instant translation
 -   **Instant, On-Device Translation**: Get real-time translations for words and phrases using Chrome's Translator API
 -   **Contextual Q&A**: Ask questions about selected text and receive AI-powered explanations tailored to your learning level